 As the UAE and wider region continue to be of increasing importance to brand owners, it is important for brand owners to protect their trademarks here – if you don't, a third party may do so!
 Registration is relatively expensive, but not registering could be the ultimate false economy if you are then blocked from doing business.
 If the UAE comes onto your radar, it is time to REACT:

-If you are interested in learning more about trademark protection in the UAE, please contact Rachel Armstrong for more information.
+If you are interested in learning more about trademark protection in the UAE, please contact Jon Parker for more information.